Converting 1000 Meters to Feet: A full breakdown

 Q: Can I use a different conversion factor?

 A: While 3.28084 feet/meter is commonly used and accurate enough for most situations, there are other slightly differing factors depending on the level of precision required.
-However, using highly precise factors rarely alters the results meaningfully in everyday applications.
+Still, using highly precise factors rarely alters the results meaningfully in everyday applications.

 Conclusion: Mastering Meter to Foot Conversion